TGamesTV/BungeeServerManager/README.md

  - /bsa cmd \<SERVER\> \<COMMAND\> [\<ARGUMENTS\>] - Executes the command with optional arguments on the server.
 By typing "allservers" instead of the server name, the command is executed on all servers.

+/bungeeserverstats or /bss
+ - /bss - Shows system information
+ - /bss cmd \<command\> - Executes the command on the system (needs to be configured)

 ### Permissions
 bungeeserveradmin.\<COMMAND\>[.\<SERVER\>]
 eg. bungeeserveradmin.reload or bungeeserveradmin.restart.server1